What does Door charge?

 When do I get my cash back if Door represents me as a buyer?

-Usually you receive the credit at closing.
-Another option is for us to send it to you via check within 14 days of closing.
-The buyer representation agreement you sign with Door spells out exactly what our fee structure is and when/how you will receive your credit back.
+Door will send you a check within 14 days after closing.
+The buyer representation agreement you sign with Door spells out exactly what our fee structure is and when/how you will receive your cash back.

 Is Door a member of the MLS?